cepdnaclk/e15-3yp-Health-Watch/README.md

 # eYY-3yp-project-template

-This is a sample repository you can use for your Embedded Systems project.
-Once you followed these instructions, remove the text and add a brief introduction to here.
+Health Watch is a wrist band which monitors certain variables in the body, such as the heart rate, blood oxygen level and temperature.

 ### Enable GitHub Pages